Sean Curran (scientist)

-Sean Curran is an American gerontologist who is Professor of Gerontology and Vice Dean at the USC Davis School of Gerontology with joint appointments in Molecular and Computational Biology (USC Dana and David Dornsife College of Letters, Arts and Sciences).
-He also serves as the Dean of Faculty and Research.
+Sean Curran is an American gerontologist who is a Professor of Gerontology and Vice Dean, Dean of Faculty and Dean of Research for the USC Leonard Davis School of Gerontology.
+He holds a joint appointment in Molecular and Computational Biology in the USC Dana and David Dornsife College of Letters, Arts and Sciences.
 His expertise is the molecular genetics of healthspan and longevity with an emphasis on biology, genetics, nutrition, and diets.

 Education

-Curran earned his B.S. from UCLA in 1999, his Ph.D. from UCLA in 2004 and completed postdoctoral training at Harvard Medical School and Massachusetts General Hospital from 2004-2010.
+Curran earned his B.S. in biochemistry from UCLA in 1999, his Ph.D. in biochemistry from UCLA in 2004 and completed postdoctoral training at Harvard Medical School and Massachusetts General Hospital from 2004-2010.

 Research

 Curran and his co-author Gary Ruvkun discovered approximately 60 highly conserved genes that are essential for development but can significantly increase lifespan when inactivated in adulthood.

 Curran’s research group has established the existence of gene-diet pairs that predict survival and aging success.
 The function of these genes is essential on some diets but dispensable on others.
 There are potentially hundreds, if not thousands of these gene-diet pairs, which when combined, may explain the variance in aging rates across individuals.

+A 2022 study in eLife showed how age-related changes in strength and mobility may depend on genetic variations in a critical mitochondrial enzyme, ALDH4A1.